PedroMTQ/helical_pdqueiros/README.md

 - I didn't follow any security measures, since this was done for prototyping, obviously don't use this repo in a production environment
 - I'd split the processes into multiple images, the data splitting and processing could be done via a very light image with minimal requirements.
 - Add metrics storage (maybe redis) and push to pushgateway (already deployed)
+- Find a way to retrieve data/xcom through the DockerOperators, which at the moment is not possible the containers are terminated automatically (as intended).
+In any case, using something like Redis would like be preferrable (and easy).

 Helical todo:
 - fix logging